shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

   ```

 ### Subscribing to Observables:
+When you subscribe to an Observable, you provide an object that implements the Observer interface.
+This object will receive the emitted values, handle errors, and be notified when the Observable completes.
 -  To receive values emitted by an observable, you need to subscribe to it.
 -  An Observable instance begins publishing values only when someone subscribes to it.
 -  the subscribe() method of the instance, passing an observer object to receive the notifications.
 -

+### Operators:
+RxJS provides a wide range of operators that can be used to transform, filter, combine, or manipulate the data emitted by an observable.
+Operators like map(), filter(), mergeMap(), and switchMap() are commonly used in Angular applications.

+### Unsubscribing:
+It's important to unsubscribe from an observable when you no longer need to receive its values.
+This prevents memory leaks and unnecessary processing.
+You can unsubscribe by calling the unsubscribe() method on the subscription object
+returned by the subscribe() method.

+### Error Handling:
+Observables can emit errors, and you can handle them using the error callback in the subscribe() method or by using error handling operators
+like catchError() or retry().